The Cosine Rule: GCSE Maths Formula, Examples & When to Use It

 Situation 1: Two sides and the included angle (SAS).
 You know two sides and the angle between them, and you want to find the third side.
 The key word is “included” — the angle must be the one enclosed between the two known sides.

 Situation 2: Three sides (SSS).
-You know all three sides of the triangle and you want to find an angle.
+You know all three sides and want to find an angle.
 Use the rearranged form.

-If you do not have one of these two setups, you probably need the sine rule instead (which works when you have a side and its opposite angle).
+If you don’t have one of these setups, you probably need the sine rule instead (which works when you have a side and its opposite angle).

 Worked Examples